Home » Autism Diagnosis » Autism in Teens: Puberty, Symptoms, and Treatments

 Safety should always be a priority when enlisting teens with autism in these activities.
 Because some teens with autism have no concept of danger, they need adult supervision when performing potentially dangerous tasks like swimming or wall climbing.

-Treatments for Autism in Teens
+Therapy Methods for Autism in Teens

 Treating autism in teens can sometimes be different from treating younger children.
 Specialized programs focus on the specific needs of teens with autism.
+The treatments aim to:

 • Help the person go through puberty